Megavitamin-B6 syndrome: Tolerable upper limits

-Reviews of vitamin B_{6} related neuropathy cautioned that supplementation at doses greater than 50 mg per day for extended periods may be harmful and should be discouraged.
+Reviews of vitamin B_{6} related neuropathy cautioned that supplementation at doses greater than 50 mg per day for extended periods of time may be harmful and should be discouraged.
 In 2008, the Australian Complementary Medicines Evaluation Committee recommended warning statements appear on products containing daily doses of 50 mg or more vitamin B_{6} to avoid toxicity.

-The relationship between the amount of vitamin B_{6} consumed and the serum levels of those who consume it varies between individuals.
-Some people may have high serum concentrations without neuropathy symptoms.
+The relationship between the amount of vitamin B_{6} consumed, and the serum levels of those who consume it, varies between individuals.
+Some people may have high serum concentrations without symptoms of neuropathy.
 It is not known if inhalation of vitamin B_{6} while, for example, working with animal feed containing vitamin B_{6} is safe.

 Exceptions

 High parenteral doses of vitamin B_{6} are used to treat isoniazid overdose with no adverse effects found, although a preservative in parenteral vitamin B_{6} may cause transient worsening of metabolic acidosis.
 High doses of vitamin B_{6} are used to treat gyromitra mushroom (false morel) poisoning, hydrazine exposure and homocystinuria Doses of 50 mg to 100 mg per day may also be used to treat pyridoxine deficient seizures and when patients are taking other medications that reduce vitamin B_{6}.
 Daily doses of 10 mg to 50 mg are recommended for patients undergoing hemodialysis.

 Outside of rare medical conditions, placebo-controlled studies have generally failed to show benefits of high doses of vitamin B_{6}.
 Reviews of supplementing with vitamin B_{6} have not found it to be effective at reducing swelling, reducing stress, producing energy, preventing neurotoxicity, or treating asthma.